This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Heering Cherry Liqueur: This is a liqueur made in Denmark with Stevens cherries, baking spices, almonds, sugar, and alcohol.
+Cherry Liqueur: This is a liqueur made with cherries, distilled alcohol, water, and sugar, which are blended and infused to develop a rich, fruity flavor.

-Pineapple Gum Syrup: This is a sweetener made with pineapple juice, white sugar, gum arabic powder, and citric acid.
-I made mine using this sous vide recipe.
+Pineapple Gum Syrup: This is a sweetener made with pineapple juice, gum arabic powder, citric acid, white sugar, and water, which are heated and infused into a syrup with a tangy, tropical flavor.

 Orange Wedge: This is a slice of orange that has been cut into a wedge shape.